BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Additional Experimental Results

 \subsection{How Impactful is the Calibration Dataset Size?}

-Although we used 8192 calibration images for ImageNet and 1024 for CIFAR-10, we noticed that moderate calibration dataset sizes worked well.
+Although we used 8192 calibration images for ImageNet-1K and 1024 for CIFAR-10, we noticed that moderate calibration dataset sizes worked well.
 Here, we carry out a sweep over different calibration dataset sizes and compression ratios with parameter compression targets.
-We use a ResNet-20 and ResNet-56 on CIFAR-10, and ResNet-18 and ResNet-50 on ImageNet. \Cref{fig:calib_size_sweep} shows the different results.
+We use a ResNet-20 and ResNet-56 on CIFAR-10, and ResNet-18, ResNet-50 and ViT-B/16 on ImageNet-1K. \Cref{fig:calib_size_sweep} shows the different results.
 As shown, CIFAR-10 is not particularly sensitive to the size of the calibration dataset.
-On the other hand, one can easily visualize the need for bigger calibration dataset sizes on ImageNet.
+On the other hand, the need for larger calibration sets is more apparent on ImageNet-1K.
 This need increases for larger models (in our case, the ResNet-50), and is exacerbated for higher compression ratios.
-However, after 1024 images, more images yield only marginally better results.
+However, beyond 1024--2048 images, more images yield only marginally better results.